-The second step of the Tailoring Rule, beginning on July 1, 2011, will phase in additional large sources of GHG emissions.
-New sources that emit, or have the potential to emit, at least 100,000 tpy CO2e will become subject to the PSD requirements.
-In addition, sources that emit or have the potential to emit at least 100,000 tpy CO2e and that undertake a modification that increases net GHG emissions by at least 75,000 tpy CO2e will also be subject to PSD requirements.
+emissions by at least 75,000 tpy CO2e will also be subject to PSD requirements.
 For both steps, EPA notes that if sources or modifications exceed these CO2e-adjusted GHG triggers, they are not covered by permitting requirements unless their GHG emissions also exceed the corresponding mass-based triggers in tpy.

 EPA believes that the costs to the sources and the administrative burdens to the permitting authorities of PSD permitting will be manageable at the levels in these initial two steps and that it would be administratively infeasible to subject additional sources to PSD requirements at those times.
 However, EPA also intends to issue a supplemental notice of proposed rulemaking in 2011, in which the Agency will propose or solicit comment on a third step of the phase-in that would include more sources, beginning on July 1, 2013.
-In the Tailoring Rule, EPA established an enforceable commitment that the Agency will complete this rulemaking by July 1, 2012, which will allow for 1 year's notice before Step 3 would take effect.
+In the Tailoring Rule, EPA established an enforceable commitment that the Agency will complete this rulemaking by July 1, 2012, which will allow 1 year's notice before Step 3 would take effect.
 In addition, EPA committed to explore streamlining techniques that may well make the permitting programs much more efficient to administer for GHG, and that therefore may allow their expansion to smaller sources.
 EPA expects that the initial streamlining techniques will take several years to develop and implement.

-In the Tailoring Rule, EPA also included a provision, that no source with emissions below 50,000 tpy $CO_2e$ , and no modification resulting in net GHG increases of less than 50,000 tpy $CO_2e$ , will be subject to PSD permitting before at least 6 years (i.e., April 30, 2016).
-This is because EPA has concluded that at the present time the administrative burdens that would accompany permitting sources below this level would be so great that even with the streamlining actions that EPA may be able to develop and implement in the next several years, and even with the increases in permitting resources that EPA can reasonably expect the permitting authorities to acquire, it would be impossible to administer the permit programs for these sources until at least 2016.
+In the Tailoring Rule, EPA also included a provision, that no source with emissions below 50,000 tpy $CO_2e$ , and no modification resulting in net GHG increases of less than 50,000 tpy CO2e, will be subject to PSD permitting before at least 6 years (i.e., April 30, 2016).
+This is because EPA has concluded that at the present time, the administrative burdens that would accompany permitting sources below this level would be so great that even with the streamlining actions that EPA may be able to develop and implement in the next several years, and even with the increases in permitting resources that EPA can reasonably expect the permitting authorities to acquire, it would be impossible to administer the permit programs for these sources until at least 2016.

-As EPA explained in the Tailoring Rule, the threshold limitations are necessary because without them, PSD would apply to all stationary sources that emit or have the potential to emit more than 100 or 250 tons of GHG per year beginning on January 2, 2011.
-This is the date when EPA's recently promulgated LDVR takes effect, imposing control requirements for the first time on CO2 and other GHGs.
+As EPA explained in the Tailoring Rule, the threshold limitations are necessary because without it, PSD would apply to all stationary sources that emit or have the PTE more than 100 or 250 tons of GHG per year beginning on January 2, 2011.
+This is the date when EPA's recently promulgated LDVR takes effect, imposing control requirements for the first time on $CO_2$ and other GHGs.
 If this January 2, 2011, date were to pass without the Tailoring Rule being in effect, PSD requirements would apply to GHG emissions at the 100/250 tpy applicability levels provided under a literal reading of the CAA as of that date.
 From that point forward, a source owner proposing to construct any new major source that emits at or higher than the applicability levels (and which therefore may be referred to as a "major" source) or modify any existing major source in a way that would increase GHG emissions would need to obtain a permit under the PSD program that addresses these emissions before construction or modification could begin.